The Future of Passenger Rail

 Travelling by rail should be the backbone of public transport within Europe, but its market share is still woefully low.
 Opening the rail market means growing the total rail market – not just terms of passenger numbers - but also in terms of opportunities for suppliers and jobs.
 The Single European Rail Area and the EU Green Deal are not just about securing existing jobs in the rail sector; they are also about creating new ones, not just at the rail companies themselves but also in other parts of the value chain.

-Alliance of Rail New Entrants
+The Alliance of Passenger Rail New Entrants

 For the Future of Passenger Rail